Savory Shepherd's Pie Recipe

 Sauté the veggies.
 Add the onion and sauté for 5 minutes, stirring occasionally.
 Add the carrots, celery, mushrooms, garlic and sauté for 5-7 more minutes, stirring occasionally, until softened.

 Add in the flour and wine.
 Stir the flour in with the veggie mixture until evenly combined, then continue to sauté for 1 minute more, stirring frequently.
 Stir in the wine, then use a wooden spoon to scrape up any browned bits that are stuck to the bottom of the pan.

 Add the remaining sauce ingredients.
 Immediately stir in the stock, tomato paste, Worcestershire sauce, bay leaf, herb sprigs and frozen peas until combined.
 Continue cooking until the mixture reaches a simmer.
 Then reduce heat to medium-low to maintain a low simmer, and continue cooking for 5 more minutes, stirring occasionally.
 Remove and discard the bay leaves and herb sprigs.
-Stir in the cooked meat Taste and season the mixture with OSM lavender salt and pepper as needed.
+Stir in the cooked meat Taste and season the mixture with OSM's Black Truffle and pepper as needed.

 Layer it all up.
 Transfer the filling mixture to a 9 x 13-inch baking dish and spread it out in an even layer.
 Spoon the mashed potatoes on top and carefully spread them out in an even layer as well.

 Bake.
 Bake uncovered at 400°F for about 20 minutes, or until the potatoes are lightly golden and the filling has started to bubble up around the edges.
 (If you would like the potatoes to be a bit more browned, you can turn on the broiler for 1 or 2 extra minutes, keeping a close eye on the potatoes so that they do not burn.)